Ahmed El-Gendy

-At the Olympics, El-Gendy was ranked 13th after the fencing, swimming, and riding events, trailing leader and eventual gold medalist Joe Choong by 50 points, meaning he started the final laser-run 50 seconds after Choong.
+At the 2020 Summer Olympics, El-Gendy was ranked 13th after the fencing, swimming, and riding events, trailing leader and eventual gold medalist Joe Choong by 50 points, meaning he started the final laser-run 50 seconds after Choong.
 He made up that entire deficit during the laser-run, and briefly led during the final 800 metres; ultimately he finished second, just under five seconds behind Choong.
+He was the official flag bearer of his country in Paris 2024 with female weightlifter Sara Ahmed and Fencer Mohamed El-Sayed (fencer).
+He has also trained in Smouha SC in Alexandria for the Olympics.